dyyvgug/CUBE/README.md

-  -inp [INP]        The FASTA file of gene sequences that you want to calculate the cube value -genome [GENOME]  The FASTA file of the species genome -gff [GFF]        The annotation file GFF3 format of the species -o [O]            The file name of output CUB value.The default file name is 'cube.txt'
+  -inp [INP]        The FASTA file of gene sequences that you want to calculate the cube value -genome [GENOME]  The FASTA file of the species genome -gff [GFF]        The annotation file GFF3 format of the species -cub [CUB]        The list of CUB indices that you want to calculate, for example: [CAI,CBI,gc3s] -o [O]            The file name of output CUB value.The default file name is 'cube.txt'
 ```
 &#8195;&#8195;Among them, the ```-spe``` parameter followed by the species that support calculation is in **supported_species.txt**.
 The ```-inp``` parameter is followed by the gene sequences for which the CUB indices need to be calculated.
 The example sequences is in the **example_files folder**.```-genome``` and ```-gff``` parameters are followed by genome sequence and GFF3 annotation file respectively.The file format can refer to the example in the example_files folder.Before using the GFF3 file, it is recommended to use the sed_gff.sh script format.The specific command is ```$ bash sed_gff.sh```.